How Do I Sell My Parents’ House?

 - 0

-There are two reasons why you would want to sell your parents’ house:
+There are two reasons you might consider selling your parents’ house:

-If you were thinking, how can I sell my parents house in Tulsa?
+If you’re wondering, How do I sell my parents’ house in Tulsa?

-now that the people who own it are not there, you can put your worries to rest.
-You automatically own the house if your parents had a valid will that named you as the property’s next owner.
-If there was no will and your parents passed away suddenly, then the court decides the inheritance according to probate laws.
-On the other hand, if you inherit the house through a living trust that your parents set up during their lifetime, you will be able to avoid all court-mandated procedures and sell the house quickly.
+If you’re concerned about what happens to your parents’ house now that they’re no longer around, you can relax.
+If your parents had a proper will that said you get the house, it’s automatically yours.
+If there’s no will and your parents passed away suddenly, the court decides how the inheritance works based on probate laws.
+But if you inherit the house through a living trust your parents set up while they were alive, you can skip all the court processes and sell the house faster.

-In all three scenarios, selling the house after some formalities is possible.
+In all three situations, you can sell the house after completing some necessary steps.

 - Apply for probate: If there is no will, apply for probate to handle the sale of the house.
 In case you were named in the will, the executor of the will applies for probate so they can distribute the assets mentioned therein.
 If your parents’ house has tenants, the house will pass on to you if there was a will.
 However, anyone can contest the will during the probate.
 Probate is simply going to the court to verify the will your parents made, and in case they didn’t, the court appoints an executor for the property to make sure all the debts your parents owed are paid before the property passes on.
 However, the process can take up to 2 years, depending on the state you live in.